chef/chef-web-docs/chef_master/source/knife_azure.rst

 server create
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 Use the ``server create`` argument to create a new Microsoft Azure cloud instance.
-This will provision a new image in Microsoft Azure, perform a bootstrap (using the SSH protocol), and then install the Chef Infra Client on the target system so that it can be used to configure the node and to communicate with a Chef Infra Server.
+This will provision a new image in Microsoft Azure, perform a bootstrap (using the SSH protocol), and then install Chef Infra Client on the target system so that it can be used to configure the node and to communicate with a Chef Infra Server.

 Syntax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^